BuiHaiNinh/pizzawebsiteEWA/README.md

 In that case you can simply start several docker containers and you are all set for EWA.

 If you succeed in starting the docker containers you will get:
-- all demos and exmaples that are linked from the powerpoint presentation of the lecture
+- all demos and examples that are linked from the powerpoint presentation of the lecture
-- all databases that are used for the examples
-- one solutions of the lab of students and one solution of Ute
 - Several former examinations - the examination as pdf, the code and the executeable code
 - a nice way to play and deploy webpages with php, html, css etc.